Phaedra Parks Divorce: Apollo Nida Wants To Stay Married Despite Getting Engaged

 A post shared by PHAEDRA (@phaedraparks) on

-As it turns out, Phaedra Parks’ divorce from Apollo has already been finalized and it’s possible that he lost out on several assets and a strong custody agreement because he’s currently locked up.
+As it turns out, Phaedra Parks’ divorce from Apollo has already been finalized, and it’s possible that he lost out on several assets and a strong custody agreement because he’s currently locked up.
 For a long time, Nida didn’t want to get divorced, even though he suspected her of cheating on him with a man named Chocolate.
 So when Phaedra Parks presented him with divorce papers, he wasn’t eager to sign them.
 But as discussed on The Real Housewives of Atlanta, Parks could file for divorce after two years and get that wish granted, when the spouse is locked up.

 “Yes, he just sent me a text last night,” Phaedra has revealed to Andy Cohen on Watch What Happens Live about her divorce from Apollo Nida, noting that their relationship has been “cordial.”